Think-and-Dev/rskswap-com/src/pages/faq/index.md

 # What is Uniswap?

-Uniswap is a protocol for exchanging ERC-20 tokens on Ethereum.
+Uniswap is a protocol for exchanging ERC-20 tokens on RSK.
 It eliminates trusted intermediaries and unnecessary forms of rent extraction, allowing for fast, efficient trading.
 Where it makes tradeoffs decentralization, censorship resistance, and security are prioritized.
 Uniswap is open-source software licensed under GPL.

 If you want to understand more about Uniswap check out the [docs](/docs/v2/).